-**Note: ALL non St. Olaf business related to Sequoia Nagamatsu's writing needs to be handled through his agent.
+**Note: All non St. Olaf business related to Sequoia Nagamatsu's writing needs to be handled through his agent.
 Event requests should go through Pande Lecture Management.
-PLEASE DO NOT use St. Olaf campus mail for matters not related to Professor Nagamatsu's teaching or campus business.
-Book related correspondence should be routed through his agent/agency.** More information at http://SequoiaNagamatsu.com/contact
+Please do not use St. Olaf campus mail or email for matters not related to Professor Nagamatsu's teaching or campus business.** More information at http://SequoiaNagamatsu.com/contact

 Sequoia Nagamatsu teaches first-year writing and creative writing courses with a specialty in fiction and literary publishing.
 He is the national bestselling author of the novel, HOW HIGH WE GO IN THE DARK (William Morrow/HarperCollins & Bloomsbury, 2022), a New York Times Editors' Choice, as well as the award-winning Japanese folklore inspired story collection, WHERE WE GO WHEN ALL WE WERE IS GONE (Black Lawrence Press, 2016).
 His work has recceived positive coverage in varied venues such as Scientific American, NBC, Entertainment Weekly, NPR, Esquire Magazine, The Guardian, Good Housekeeping, The Wall Street Journal, The Washington Post, The Los Angeles Times, and The Minneapolis Star Tribune.
 Literary honors include being a finalist for the Ursula K. Le Guin Prize and Locus Award, shortlistings for The Barnes & Noble Discover Prize and Waterstones Debut Fiction prize, and longlistings for the PEN/Hemingway Award and Andrew Carnegie Medal for Excellence.